Kids are very territorial.

 The junk pile in the back of Squadrini’s garage was rich with potential.
 Wood, strange metal fittings, corrugated aluminum, plastic piping, mismatched hubcaps, all knotted into a tangled mess.
 To a group of bored scavengers, the back of his garage was like a trip to the hardware store and we regularly shopped his junk pile.
 He lived in the house next door to his garage and served as his own junkyard dog.
 We would wait for Friday afternoon and watch his old, matte blue Cadillac pull out of the gravel driveway and disappear.
 Smug in the knowledge that he would be securely locked up for the next 48 hours, we would swarm in and take whatever caught our eye.

 This continued for a few weeks before Squadrini discovered his loss.
 Defiantly, and somewhat stupidly, we had constructed a hulking mass of a fort on the hill about 40 feet behind his garage.
 I can only imagine his reaction upon looking up the hill and discovering his junk’s migration and transformation from scrap heap into a shanty.
 Only a junk man could care about missing junk.
 Originally concealed in the summer’s greenery, constant construction and expansion quickly outgrew the surrounding camouflage.
 Our complex of plywood and logs and stolen lumber grew to such a size it could be seen from the road where to appeared to be more of an encampment for hobos than the product of bored kids who wanted a place to start fires and drink warm beer and look at stolen porn.
-We had transformed his junk into a broke down two-floored palace complete with sound system, elevated lookout platform and a wet bar stocked with whatever we could steal from the liquor cabinets at home.
+We had transformed his junk into a broke down two-floored palace complete with a sound system, elevated lookout platform, and a wet bar stocked with whatever we could steal from the liquor cabinets at home.

 It lasted only days before Squadrini came knocking.